Areas of expertise: Ethics of the use of force; religion, conflict and peacebuilding; ethics and U.S. foreign policy

-Gerard Powers is professor of the practice of Catholic peacebuilding at the Kroc Institute.
-He also coordinates the Catholic Peacebuilding Network, which links scholars with Catholic leaders from war-torn countries in an effort to enhance the study and practice of conflict prevention, conflict resolution, and post-conflict reconciliation.
+Gerard Powers is director of Catholic Peacebuilding Studies.
+He is also coordinator of the Catholic Peacebuilding Network, which links 21 bishops’ conferences, Catholic development agencies, universities, and independent peace organizations in an effort to enhance the study and practice of conflict prevention, conflict management, and post-conflict reconciliation in war-torn areas.

-Powers joined the Kroc faculty in 2004.
-From 1998-2004, he was director of the Office of International Justice and Peace of the U.S. Conference of Catholic Bishops, and from 1987-1998 he was a foreign policy advisor in the same office.
-At the bishops’ conference, he specialized in ethics of the use of force, religion and conflict, religious liberty and other human rights issues, and the transition to democracy in Eastern Europe.
+From 1998-2004, he was director of the Office of International Justice and Peace of the U.S. Conference of Catholic Bishops, and from 1987-1998 was a foreign policy advisor in the same office.

-He is co-editor (with R. Schreiter and Scott Appleby) of Peacebuilding: Catholic Theology, Ethics and Praxis (Orbis, Fall 2010); co-editor (with Daniel Philpott) of Strategies of Peace: Transforming Conflict in a Violent World (Oxford 2010); and co-editor (with D. Christiansen and R. Hennemeyer) of Peacemaking: Moral and Policy Challenges for a New World (USCCB, 1994).
+Powers specializes in the ethics of the use of force; religion, conflict and peacebuilding; and ethics and U.S. foreign policy.
+He is co-editor (with R. Schreiter and S. Appleby) of Peacebuilding: Catholic Theology, Ethics and Praxis (Orbis, 2010); co-editor (with D. Philpott) of Strategies of Peace: Transforming Conflict in a Violent World (Oxford 2010); and co-editor (with D. Christiansen and R. Hennemeyer) of Peacemaking: Moral and Policy Challenges for a New World (1994).